uptrace/bun-docs/docs/postgres/arrays.md

 	Scan(ctx, pgdialect.Array(&tags))
 ```

-You can also use it to insert/update arrays:
+You can also use `pgdialect.Array` to insert/update arrays:

 ```go
 res, err := db.NewUpdate().